theosotr/fsmove-eval/README.md

 `/etc/mysql/my.cnf` by calling the `rename()` system call as it appears at line 169402 of the corresponding `strace` file.
-For more details see the first motivating example described in our paper (Section 2).
+For more details about this fault, see the first motivating example described in our paper (Section 2).

 ### Example2: Running and analyzing a Real-world Puppet module